Now CyanogenMod is totally forked, Wileyfox plots move to Android Nougat

-Cyanogen, the company which attempted to “take Android away from Google” with a heavily-customised, competing alternative announced its operating system is shutting down on Friday.
+Cyanogen, the company which attempted to “take Android away from Google” with a heavily-customised, competing alternative. announced its operating system is shutting down on Friday.

 As a result, those manufacturers with handsets running the forked OS must look for an alternative.
 One of those is the British mid-range phone-maker Wileyfox.